4 Employee Feedback Examples: Plus How & When to Use Them

 It might seem counterintuitive, but your employees will thank you for bringing up areas they can improve on.
 However, most managers find it hard to pick their staff up on their flaws.

 Assembly makes it easy to give and receive reviews with customizable and automated workflows.
-Schedule 15 min to learn more.
+Schedule a demo to learn more.

-There are four main types of workplace feedback.
-Here’s the difference between them – and how to give each kind effectively.
+Here are the four main types of workplace feedback, the difference between them, and how to give each type effectively.

-Constructive feedback is when you flag an area where an employee is falling short in and give them concrete and actionable advice on how to improve.
+Constructive feedback is flagging an area where an employee is falling short in and providing concrete and actionable advice on how to improve.

 For example, if you’ve noticed a few mistakes starting to creep into an employee’s work, you might flag that with them during a 360 Employee Review, pointing to a few specific examples so they can see exactly what you mean.
 Then, you can talk through some ideas with them about what they can change to fix the problem going forward.

-Constructive feedback works best when you put the onus on the team members to come up with ways they can improve in the area you’re having to flag with them.
+Constructive feedback works best when you put the focus on ways the team member can improve on the area they are falling short on.
 Telling them exactly what to do isn’t likely to work anywhere near as well as giving them the chance to work out ways to improve that best suit them.

 While this type of feedback isn't the easiest to give, it is as effective when shared appropriately.

-In fact, in a study by Harvard Business Review, 92% of the respondents agreed that negative feedback, if delivered appropriately, is effective at improving performance.
+In a study by Harvard Business Review, 92% of the respondents agreed that negative feedback, if delivered appropriately, is effective at improving performance.

 The best way to handle an issue with an employee is head-on – no matter how uncomfortable it might be in the moment.
 No matter the kind of employee review comments you've received in the past, everyone will be better off if you broach difficult topics with a direct conversation.